koraktor/mavanagaiata/README.md

 Mavangaiata provides the following goals each reading specific information from the Git repository.

- * `actors`:    Information about the actors of the current commit
  * `branch`:    Information about the currently checked out branch
  * `changelog`: Generates a changelog from Git commits and tags
  * `commit`:    Information about the current commit